ban94/test-git/readme.md

 ### Copyright

 2020 Git training.
-Adding more text for rebasing example
+Adding more text for rebasing example, then more features from the feature branch 2

 ## Hot to contribute